magic/cli/docsrc/pages/index.md

   ##### workaround

   do not design a cli with a trailing command.
-  TODO: add a config bool.

 * #### option argument and command name clash

-  if one of your options gets an argument that is equal to a command, this command will be executed
+  if one of your options gets an argument that is equal to a command, this command will be executed.

   ##### workaround
   do not name your commands like the possible arguments.